BL775 - Molecular & Cellular Biology of Parasites & Vectors

 For an additional fee of £95, you can be entered for full Academic Credits for this course (awarded by the University of Liverpool).
 The assessments are:

-60% Exam (2 hours) - Essay paper in which students will answer 3 questions from a choice of 6.
-(Exam date TBA)
+50% Exam - Essay paper in which students will answer 3 questions from a choice of 6.
+(Exam date TBC)

 The choice of questions offered will test the important concepts taught within the course as specified in the learning outcomes; the questions will vary in the specific examples that you can use to illustrate these concepts, rather than in the underlying concepts themselves